 otherwise we end up in chaos.”

 The common element in these statements is: “I am reasonable and open.
 But they need to fit into my system.”

 This is unconscious bias: without noticing what we are doing, we hold the conviction that we are superior and know what is right.
 We are open as long as someone else fits our expectations.

-The amount of women in US orchestras only went up form 5% to 50% after auditions were done behind curtains.
-Judges were all convinced they only judged the music, not the musician.
-We think we are open to people who think and act differently than we do.
-Only to find out that in reality we do make a distinction between in-groups (similar to us) and out-groups (those who are different).
+The amount of women in US orchestras went up from 5% to 50% after auditions were done behind curtains.
+The auditors were all convinced they only judged the music, not the musician.
+Apparently they did not.
+We often believe we are open to people who think and act differently than we do.
+But in reality, we make a distinction between in-groups (similar to us) and out-groups (those who are different).

-Diversity is so much more than just one of the values companies print on their websites.
+Diversity is so much more than just a statement in the brochures or on the company website.
+It’s an attitude.
 Corporate policies – designed with the best of intentions – are meaningless if behavior at the work floor is different.
-Are you really open to hire the candidate who is so much different than you are?
+Are you really open to hiring the candidate who is so different from you?
 Are you ready to be challenged by a young and inexperienced colleague, who takes a fresh look at things?